 Very much the original destination in Kerala for visitors and somewhat tired compared to the pleasures of Sri Lanka across the straits

 Kovalam+: Kovalam but with the laid back vibe

 Wayanad is based in the north of Kerala and is directly inland from Calicut.
-This Hill station is quite different from Munnare or Thekkady and features much more wild mountain jungle.
+This Hill station is quite different from Munnar or Thekkady and features a much wild mountain jungle.
 Wayanad is also famous for its peppers which are renowned the world over.
 There are more tree-houses in Wayanad and it is really the wild end of Kerala.